Window Security Bars

 While window security bars can be a source of protection, installed incorrectly, they can be a fire hazard.
 In many jurisdictions, window bars must have the capacity to be readily open from the inside.
 If you are considering installing your window bars, ensure they have a quick-release key system and that the keys are kept near the window bars, in plain sight for occupants, but out of arms reach of a potential intruder still outside.

 Security bars should never be installed on the windows of a small child’s room without first establishing a means of entry in case of a fire or when the main door is blocked.
-Small children may be unable to work an unlocking mechanism or lock associated with the security bars.
-Older children should be taught how to open the security bars, and you should let them practice doing so frequently to prepare them for a fire or other emergency.
+Small children may not be able to work an unlocking mechanism or lock that may be associated with the security bars.
+Older children should be taught how to open the security bars, and you should let them practice doing so frequently so that they are prepared in case of a fire or other emergency.

 As effective physical protection, window bars must also be installed with screws long enough to pass through the drywall into the wooden frames or wall studs.
 It’s important to use appropriately sized window bars to match the windows.
 Scrimping on size may render them useless if someone can squeeze around the window bar.

-Lots of natural light and great views, but could you compromise your security with large, plentiful windows?
+Lots of natural light and great views, but could you be compromising your security with large and plentiful windows?
 To a thief, a broken window is a free pass to valuables inside.

 PROTECTION PLUS offers you a variety of solutions, and you don’t have to compromise between beauty and safety.

 In many instances, installing a physical barrier to a window is a great solution.
-Window security bars no longer need to be unattractive.
-They can match your windows with white enamel coatings, providing a physical barrier and visual deterrent to intruders.
+Window bars no longer need to be unattractive.
+They can match your windows with white enamel coatings and provide a physical barrier and visual deterrent to intruders.

-Ask us about security bars, window grates, wrought iron bars and custom-made gates for your home.
+Ask us about security bars, window grates, wrought iron bars and gates, custom made for your home.